Skip to main content

 • Required User Permissions:

-• To set and release retention when editing a payment application before, during or after the current billing period, 'Admin' level permissions on the project's Commitments tool.
+• To set and release retention when editing the most recent payment application before, during or after the billing period's 'Due Date':

-• Read about the alternative permissions options: Show/Hide
+• Read about required user permissions for downstream collaborators: Show/Hide

 • Additional Information:

-• If there are multiple payment applications for a single billing period, you can only edit the billed amounts on the most recently created payment application.
+• If there are multiple payment applications for a single billing period, you can only edit the billed amounts on the most recent payment application.

-• If the contractor will create a payment programme once the payment application is approved, enter the amounts for the work you are claiming this period in the 'Proposed Amount' column of the payment application detail.
-In order for this column to appear, the payment programme feature must be enabled in the Payment applications tool’s configuration settings.
-See Configure Settings: Payment applications.
+• If you are adding a payment programme after the payment application is approved, enter the amount for the work you are claiming this period in the 'Proposed Amount' column of the payment application detail.
+To learn more, see Create a Payment Programme

 Steps